ShellyChoudhury/Financial-and-Insurance-data-Tableau-Dashboard/README.md

 Growth % corresponding to "Select Category" and "Select Year ",Growth indicator displays negative values as a red arrow showing left and positive values as a green  arrow showing right.

+**Trend Chart**

+Trend chart shows a trend line of the year corresponding to the  category selection.